HiPhiS Seminar: “The Origins of Mental Illness”

 Tuesday, May 9, 2017, from 5:30 p.m. to 7:30 p.m.

-Inter-university seminar on the History and Philosophy of Science, 2017 cycle “Causes, Foundations, Origins.”
+Inter-university Seminar on the History and Philosophy of Science, 2017 series: “Causes, Foundations, Origins.”

-Lecture presented by Bruno Falissard, psychiatrist, Professor of Public Health at Paris-Sud University.
+Lecture presented by Bruno Falissard, psychiatrist and Professor of Public Health at Paris-Sud University.

-It is commonly said that people tend to wonder more often about the possible causes of their misfortunes than about those of their happiness.
-Clinical practice confirms this: patients are just as concerned about the causes of their illness as they are about their prognosis, which should nevertheless affect them much more directly.
+It is often said that people tend to wonder more about the possible causes of their misfortunes than about those of their happiness.
+Clinical practice confirms this: patients are just as concerned with the causes of their illness as they are with their prognosis, even though the latter should affect them far more directly.

-The question of causality in medicine is therefore essential; however, it raises many difficulties, particularly in psychiatry.
-For example, psychoanalysis has long proposed explanatory models that are, at first glance, incompatible or irreconcilable with the current data provided by neuroscience.
+The question of causality in medicine is therefore essential; however, it raises numerous difficulties, particularly in psychiatry.
+Psychoanalysis, for example, has long proposed explanatory models that, at first glance, appear incompatible or irreconcilable with current findings in neuroscience.

-So, what are the causes or origins of mental illness, and how can we gain a clearer understanding?
+So, when it comes to the causes or origins of mental illness, how can we gain a clearer understanding?